 ORIA also distributes the Language Card (W-194), which is used to help ascertain an applicant's/participant's spoken language.
-The language card is a four-panel document with enhanced color and graphic features.
-Form W-194 should also be clearly posted at the workstations of all client-contact staff so that it can be easily accessed.
+The W-194 is a four-panel document with enhanced color and graphic features.
+Form W-194 should be visible at the workstations of all client-contact staff.